adfinis/vault-raft-backup-agent/ansible/Readme.md

-# Vault Raft Backup Agent - Ansible Configuration
+# OpenBao Raft Backup Agent - Ansible Configuration

 This directory contains Ansible instructions to deploy the Raft Backup Agent.
-The tasks of the role `vault-raft-backup-agent` are derived from the [description of the backup approach](../Readme.md).
+The tasks of the role `bao-raft-backup-agent` are derived from the [manual configurations for Bare Metal/VMs](../docs/vm-configuration.md)).

+Note that the playbook will only save the snapshot to a configured directory.
+If you want to automatically sync those to an S3 bucket, it will need to be configured on top.

+It can be deployed directly on the OpenBao nodes or on a dedicated machine.

 ## Ansible Variables

-All variables of the role are documented in the file [`main.yml`](./roles/vault-raft-backup-agent/defaults/main.yml).
+All variables of the role are documented in the file [`main.yml`](./roles/bao-raft-backup-agent/defaults/main.yml).

-The role `vault-raft-backup-agent` assumes that the roleid and secretid are defined.
-The backup agent and the backup job use these variables to authenticate against the Vault:
+The role `bao-raft-backup-agent` assumes that the roleid and secretid are defined.
+The backup agent and the backup job use these variables to authenticate against the OpenBao:

-* `vault_raft_bck_role_id`: The AppRole roleid
+* `bao_raft_bck_role_id`: The AppRole roleid
-* `vault_raft_bck_secret_id`: The AppRole secretid
+* `bao_raft_bck_secret_id`: The AppRole secretid

 Note that the **secretid is removed by default**.
 Set the variable `remove_secret_id_file_after_reading: no` to alter this behavior.